Blackmamoth/Simple-Profiler/README.md

 # Profiler

-A very simple implementation of face recognition (called 'profiler' here because I like the game 'Watch Dogs').
+A very simple implementation of face recognition (called 'profiler' here because I like the videogame 'Watch Dogs').

 ## Installation